unctionjs/streamSatisfies/README.md

 > string => (mixed => mixed => boolean) => (string => position => any | any => any) => StreamType => any

 Takes a marble string, an assertion, a final state callback, and a stream so that you can assert in tests how a stream will function.
 If the last marble node is a "|" then it will make sure the stream has ended.
+Each "marble" will be evaluated before being compared.

 ``` javascript
 test(({equal, end}) => {